irai/arp/README.md

 * notification when a MAC switch between online and offline
 * forced IP address change

-See the example file for how to use it.
+See the arplistener example for how to use it.

 Limitations
 -----------